Harnessing Embodied Agents: Runtime Governance for Policy-Constrained Execution: Conclusion

-This paper presented a runtime governance perspective for embodied agent systems and argued that embodied execution should be designed as a \textbf{policy-constrained, governable runtime process} rather than treated as the direct consequence of agent-side reasoning alone.
-As embodied agents gain the ability to invoke tools, control robots, and carry out long-horizon tasks in physical environments, the central systems challenge shifts from enabling execution to governing execution.
+This paper presented a runtime governance perspective for Embodied Agent systems and argued that embodied execution should be designed as a \textbf{policy-constrained, governable runtime process} rather than treated as the direct consequence of agent-side reasoning alone.
+As Embodied Agents gain the ability to invoke tools, control robots, and carry out long-horizon tasks in physical environments, the central systems challenge shifts from enabling execution to governing execution.

-To address this challenge, we introduced a framework for \textbf{harnessing embodied agents} through a dedicated runtime governance layer that separates agent cognition from execution oversight.
-The proposed framework formalizes three core entities---a persistent embodied agent, modular capability packages, and a runtime governance layer---and defines how they interact through capability admission, policy enforcement, execution watching, recovery and rollback management, human override, and audit support.
+To address this challenge, we introduced a framework for \textbf{harnessing Embodied Agents} through a dedicated Runtime Governance Layer that separates agent cognition from execution oversight.
+The proposed framework formalizes three core entities (a persistent Embodied Agent, modular Capability Packages, and a Runtime Governance Layer) and defines how they interact through capability admission, policy enforcement, execution watching, recovery and rollback management, human override, and audit support.
 We further described a policy-constrained execution pipeline that treats execution as a governed lifecycle rather than a single launch decision.

 The paper also proposed an evaluation protocol that measures governable embodied execution across unauthorized action interception, runtime policy enforcement, recovery and rollback, cross-environment adaptation, and human-supervised operation.
-This protocol reflects the view that embodied systems should be judged not only by whether they can act, but by whether they can act under explicit, enforceable, adaptable, and auditable runtime constraints.
+This protocol reflects the view that embodied systems should be judged by both their ability to act and their ability to act under explicit, enforceable, adaptable, and auditable runtime constraints.

-The main claim of this work is straightforward: embodied intelligence requires not only capable agents, but governable execution environments.
-Future robot software stacks should therefore be designed not merely to run embodied agents, but to constrain, monitor, recover, and supervise them at runtime.
-While this paper validates the framework in simulation, the architecture is designed for real-world deployment; physical validation is a priority for future work.
-In this sense, runtime governance is not peripheral to embodied AI---it is part of the foundation required for real deployment.
+The main claim of this work is straightforward: embodied intelligence requires both capable agents and governable execution environments.
+Future robot software stacks should therefore be designed not merely to run Embodied Agents, but to constrain, monitor, recover, and supervise them at runtime.
+While this paper evaluates the framework under controlled simulation, the architecture is designed for real-world deployment; physical evaluation is a priority for future work.
+In this sense, runtime governance is not peripheral to embodied AI; it is part of the foundation required for real deployment.